strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.4.5-to-4.5.1.md

 unique (<COLUMN_NAME>, <COLUMN_NAME>) - could not create unique index <SOME_TABLE>
 ```

 To remove the duplicated relationships easily, the following migration script file was created.
-It will automatically removes duplicates of any relationship in the database and will be executed only once at the next launch of Strapi.
+It will automatically remove duplicates of any relationship in the database and will be executed only once at the next launch of Strapi.

 To run the migration: